Have you ever wondered about the different types of ants that inhabit California? If so, you’re in luck!

 10. Western Carpenter Ant

-The Western Carpenter Ant (Camponotus modoc) is one of California’s most common types of ants.
+The Western Carpenter Ant (Camponotus modoc) is one of California’s most common ants.

 These ants are known for their large size, typically measuring around half an inch long.
 They are easily identified by their black or dark brown coloration and the evenly rounded shape of their bodies.

 Unlike other ants, the Western Carpenter Ant does not typically build underground nests.
-Instead, they prefer to make their homes in decaying wood, such as fallen logs or old trees.
+Instead, it prefers to make its homes in decaying wood, such as fallen logs or old trees.

 Western Carpenter Ants are primarily nocturnal, meaning they are most active at night.